St. Paul Park union approves Marathon's contract, ending work stoppage

-Teamsters Local 120 in St. Paul Park, Minnesota, approved a revised contract offer from Marathon Petroleum after fighting proposals that could have cut jobs and subcontract maintenance work.
+Teamsters Local 120 in St. Paul Park, Minnesota, approved a revised contract offer from Marathon Petroleum after fighting proposals that could have cut jobs and subcontracted maintenance work.

-The union, which represents nearly 200 jobs, will return to work at Marathon’s 104,000 barrel per day refinery on July 6, ending a stoppage that began in January.
+The local, which represents nearly 200 jobs, will return to work at Marathon’s 104,000 barrel-per-day refinery on July 6, ending a stoppage that began in January.

 The company is the second-largest independent U.S. refiner behind Valero, with plants in Illinois, Minnesota, and other states.